platformland/electric-book/book/text/data.md

 # Data infrastructure, APIs and open standards

 With legacy systems, data gets shared and duplicated.
 In a platform ecosystem data is accessed as needed, via APIs using agreed open-standards.
-Data, rather than being held in multiple places and multiple formats, is stored in canonical registers.
+Rather than being held in multiple places and multiple formats, data is stored in canonical registers.

 ## 1. Create canonical registers of data and manage them on behalf of multiple services

 The development and maintenance of canonical data registers -  agreed lists of facts like addresses, refuse collection days,  or the location of health facilities is critical for enabling other services.
 Registers need to be managed for the broader ecosystem of public-facing services, rather than tied to a single, specific service.
-Your aim should be to maximize the benefit the data can provide.

 For example, adresse.data.gouv.fr is the French register of addresses and is operated by the Etalab, the government unit responsible for open data.
 The data is made available via an API under an open licence so that it is free and reusable by anyone.[^1]

 Identify and actively develop registers, ensuring that they have clear custodianship, appropriate licensing and are designed for self-service.
+Your aim should be to maximize the benefit the data can provide.

 ## 2. Use open, emergent processes to agree open-standards